 7. Encounters with further and higher education

 All students receive;

 An impressive number of students proceed to Higher Education after their Sixth Form course and students regularly gain places at Oxford and Cambridge Universities.
-Over 40% of pupils were offered places to study at Russell Group Universities in 2014.
-A well-developed careers programme is offered including a Higher Education Day, Handbook for Parents, visit to the UCAS Fair, open day events and summer school.
+Over 35% of pupils were offered places to study at Russell Group Universities in 2019 A well-developed careers programme is offered including a Higher Education Day, visit to the UCAS Fair, open day events and summer school.
 Key activities are provided to support pupils in preparation for their UCAS applications.
-Special groups are run to support Oxbridge candidates and also those applying for law, medicine and veterinary science.
-For those students applying for Art College, considerable support is given in producing a substantial portfolio of work.
+Special groups are run to support Oxbridge candidates and also those applying for medicine, dentistry and veterinary science.
+For those students applying for Art College, considerable support is given in producing a substantial portfolio of work

 Apprenticeships are an exciting new development which offers students the opportunity to develop their career while both working and learning.
 The dedicated Sixth Form Careers Advisor is able to link you with National Corporations and Businesses in pursuit of apprenticeships.

 A wide range of resources are available in the Careers Office and Library including: university/college prospectuses; information on gap year activities; student finance; work shadowing; conferences; and working and studying abroad.
 Students are encouraged to consider the options open to them early in Year 12 and to research courses and higher education institutions together with their Tutor, Head of Year, Careers Advisor and support from their parent or guardian.